tomjeon/tomjeon.github.io/_posts/2016-11-16-First-post.md

 title: Analyzing E-Commerce Data
 ---

-Every e-commerce website has similar data.
 I used this as a tutorial for uGRID members in the Fall semester of 2016.

 Exploratory Analytics
 ---------------------